ServBay MariaDB/MySQL Troubleshooting Guide

 EXPLAIN

-1 - Optimize Query Statements: Based on
+1 - Optimize your queries: Rewrite based on

 EXPLAIN

-- Enable Slow Query Log: In
+- Enable slow query log: In

 CREATE INDEX idx_column_name ON your_table_name(column_name);